NixOS/nixpkgs/pkgs/README.md

    $ cd nixpkgs
    ```

 2. Find a good place in the Nixpkgs tree to add the Nix expression for your package.
 For instance, a library package typically goes into `pkgs/development/libraries/pkgname`, while a web browser goes into `pkgs/applications/networking/browsers/pkgname`.
-See [](#sec-organisation) for some hints on the tree organisation.
+See the [category hierarchy section][categories] for some hints on the tree organisation.
 Create a directory for your package, e.g.

    ```ShellSession
    $ mkdir pkgs/development/libraries/libfoo